enorfelt/fermentrack/brewpi-script/README.md

 BrewPi-Script was originally created by Elco as part of the [BrewPi project](https://github.com/BrewPi/brewpi-script).

-This version has been modified by Thorrak & stone to add additional features, including being upgraded to become Python 3 compatible.
+This version has been modified by enorfelt & stone to add additional features, including being upgraded to become Python 3 compatible.

 Licensing